djeada/Data-Visualization/notes/choosing_plot_type.md

 - Analyzing the correlation between advertising spending and sales.

 **Disadvantages:**
-- Not effective for investigating time patterns or categorical data.
+- Not primarily designed for investigating time patterns, though adaptations can be made.
 - Can become cluttered with a large number of data points.

 ### 3. Bubble Chart